GoCoder7/mcp-on-rails/README.md

 MCP on Rails provides pre-configured Model Context Protocol (MCP) settings, specialized prompts, and templates for Rails development with AI assistants like Claude, GitHub Copilot, and other MCP-compatible tools.

+> 🙏 **Acknowledgments**: This project is inspired by and adapted from [claude-on-rails](https://github.com/obie/claude-on-rails) by Obie Fernandez.
+The original prompts and swarm configuration have been restructured for broader MCP compatibility.

 ## Features

 - 🧠 **Specialized AI Prompts** - Context-aware prompts for different Rails components (models, controllers, views, etc.)